joemar-ceneza/sidebar-navigation/README.md

 # Sidebar Navigation

-This Sidebar Navigation has a toggle menu button that can show and hide the sidebar made with HTML, CSS and JavaScript
+This Sidebar Navigation has a toggle menu button that can show and hide the sidebar made with HTML, CSS/Sass and JavaScript

 ## Table of contents